Free DIY lawn care class set for April 6

 BOWLING GREEN, Mo. — You can have a thriving lawn without hiring an expensive service.

 The class is free but advance registration is required.
-Sign up opportunities are available at muext.us/DIYlawncare.
+Sign up at muext.us/DIYlawncare.

 (0) comments